oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

           "vp_token": "....."
         }

-7. The AS asks the verifier to verify the vp_token
+7. The authorization server asks the verifier to verify the vp_token
-8. The verifier verifies the vp_token and returns the result to the AS.
-The AS evaluates the verification result and returns either a code or an error as per {{native-response}}.
+8. The verifier verifies the vp_token and returns the result.
+The authorization server evaluates the verification result and returns either a code or an error as per {{native-response}}.
 Here we assume the happy path.
 Continue with step 24.
 9. If DC API is NOT supported and in case of same device flow, the client invokes the Wallet through Deep Link.
 10. Wallet presents credentials to verifier.
-11. Verifier responds with a URL that tells the wallet to redirect as per {{OpenID4VP}}.
+11. Verifier responds with a URL instructing wallet to redirect as per {{OpenID4VP}}.
-12. Wallet redirects back to the client by treating the received URL as a Deep Link.
+12. Wallet redirects back to the client using the received URL as a Deep Link.
-13. Client extracts the handle from the received URL and hands it off to the AS.
+13. Client extracts the handle from the received URL and provides it to the authorization server.

         POST /native-authorization HTTP/1.1
         Host: server.example.com